 When will the redevelopment start?

-Construction will commence on the Margaret River main street on 1 February 2020.
+Construction will commence on the Margaret River main street in early February 2020.

 What types of improvements are included?

 Our Main Street transformation will include resurfaced footpaths, pedestrian crossings, shelters, seating and more trees.
 Drinking fountains, lighting upgrades and beautiful landscaping will add to the appeal of visiting Margaret River’s town centre.
 Cyclists will have a designated path up the Main Street and new bike racks to park at.
 The Festival Precinct will allow us to close off Fearn Avenue for events and create more al-fresco dining opportunities.
 Some of the less visible improvements are new stormwater drainage and upgrading electrical connections.

 What stages are involved?

 The image below shows indicatively the anticipated Stage Plan for construction.
 This will be finalised once the tender process has been completed and the schedule is finalised with the builder.